 In 2002, a delegation of Cañada College administrators, faculty members and classified staff visited Santa Ana College.
 Santa Ana College student population is similar to Canada College student population.
 There is a high percentage of minority students at Santa Ana College.
 Title V (HSI Grant-Hispanic Serving Institute) funded this activity.
 The participating members were divided into groups.
 Each group was designated to observe different subject area.
 In addition to classroom observation, member groups interviewed the students, faculty members and administrators during the visit at Santa Ana College.
 The result of the visit was the implementation of Freshman College Success Program.
 The group met several times to discuss, evaluate and troubleshoot on how we can have an effect to our students' retention and student success.
 It was decided to implement a program that will help retain incoming students in the college and provide a safe environment for learning.
 The Freshman College Success Program is a learning community, an alternative way of teaching and student learning.

-Data shows that the Freshman College Success Program is a successful program.
+The group met several times to discuss, evaluate and troubleshoot on how the program can have a positive effect on our students' retention and student success.
+It was decided to implement a program that will help retain incoming students in the College and provide a safe environment for learning.
+The data shows that the Freshman College Success Program is a successful program as the learning community linked English 836 and Math 110.
+Data shows 20.9 percent increase in retention for freshman students enrolled in linked English 836 compared to those who enrolled in non-linked English 836.
+The difference in retention rate for the linked Math 110 is 22.1%.
+In addition success rate and the GPA for the linked classes were higher.

+Here are the statistics for the Freshman College Success for the fall 05 and spring 2006 semesters:

+ENGL

+836 non-FYE FYE Difference

+Retention 63.9% 84.8% 20.9%

+Success 59.1% 72.7% 13.6%

+GPA 2.17 2.83 0.66

+MATH

+110 non-FYE FYE Difference

+Retention 53.9% 76.0% 22.1%

+Success 45.1% 60.0% 14.9%

+GPA 1.83 2.45 0.62

+The College Researcher surveyed FYE classes and their non-FYE counterparts (control groups) and measured how knowledgeable/familiar the students were with various campus programs.
+Respondents used a 5 point likert scale and the different between the FYE students and the control group was statistically significant:

+Both ENGL & MATH Control FYE Difference

+Average of Assist.org 2.04 3.12 1.08

+Average of Transfer 2.54 3.45 0.91

+Average of Programs 2.78 3.49 0.71

+Average of Financial Aid 2.67 3.33 0.66

+Average of Policies 3.00 3.53 0.53

+In order for these types of activities to continue, funding must be in place.

+Need to develop a plan for continuous funding for professional development activities for faculty and staff.